Placental Abruption

 • Use ultrasound to locate the bleeding and to check the fetus.

-There are typically three grades of placental abruption a healthcare provider will diagnose:
+There are typically three grades, or classes, of placental abruption a healthcare provider will diagnose:

-• Grade 1: Small amount of bleeding, some uterine contractions, and no signs of stress to you or the fetus.
+• Grade 1: Small amount of bleeding, some uterine contractions and no signs of stress to you or the fetus.
+This is usually a mild or partial placental abruption, meaning only part of the placenta is detached.

-• Grade 2: Mild to moderate amount of bleeding, some uterine contractions, and signs of fetal stress.
+• Grade 2: Mild to moderate amount of bleeding, some uterine contractions and possible signs of fetal distress.

-• Grade 3: Moderate to severe bleeding or concealed bleeding, uterine contractions that do not relax, abdominal pain, low blood pressure, and fetal death.
+• Grade 3: Moderate to severe bleeding or concealed bleeding, uterine contractions that don’t relax, abdominal pain, low blood pressure and potential fetal death.

 Management and Treatment